 A Digital Transformation Can Get You There

-By undergoing digital transformation and, by extension, modernizing service management, IT transforms itself from being a cost center and becoming a value center.
+By undergoing digital transformation and, by extension, to modernize ITSM, IT transforms itself from being a cost center and becoming a value center.
 Microsoft Services came up with a perspective called Modern Service Management, which is:

 “A lens intended to focus service management experts, around the globe, on the most important outcomes that evolve our customers from legacy, traditional IT models to an easier, more efficient, cost effective, and agile service structure.”